davespanton/factor-git-utils/README.md

 ### Usage

-Run from a git repository passing a partial (or whole) name of a local or remote branch as the argument.
+Run from a git repository passing the partial name of a local or remote branch as the argument.

 For example: